singh-ajit07/Portfolio-website/README.md

   <br>
   .
 Contact me

-Technologies Used in this project are:
+Technologies Used in this project are:<br>
   .
 HTML5 for structure <br>
   .
 CSS3 for styling <br>
   .
 JavaScript for interactivity